 Buying a home can be a stressful experience, especially if you are concerned about your credit score and qualifying for a long.
 But lending criteria in recent years have become more flexible, so you may be in better position than you think the obtain a mortgage.
 Keep reading to discover which home financing programs are available and what the credit score requirements are for each.

-FHA loans, backed by the Federal Housing Administration, provide assistance to many first time home buyers with less than perfect credit.
+FHA mortgages are backed by the Federal Housing Administration and they provide assistance to many first time home buyers with less than perfect credit.
 For people who want to get an FHA mortgage loan with only a 3.5% down payment, you will need to have at least a 580 credit score to be considered.
 If you have a credit score below 580, you still can get a loan; you will just need to come up with a bigger down payment.
 Expect to need to come up with a 10% down payment with a score below 580. (hud.gov)

 Clearly, FHA loans have very easy credit qualification criteria.
 Here are some other good reasons to make FHA your first choice: